GoldenStack/trove/.github/README.md

 thread-safe.
 Additionally, most `Map` instances are `ConcurrentHashMap`s, and anything that isn't should have the option to use a concurrent implementation.

-This library depends on the [EnchantmentManager](https://github.com/GoldenStack/EnchantmentManager) library for some classes.

 ## Table of Contents
 - [Install](#install)
 - [Usage](#usage)